joeyespo/grip/README.md

 - `render_offline`: Whether to render offline using [Python-Markdown][] (Note: this is a work in progress)
 - `style_urls`: A list of URLs that contain CSS to include in the rendered page
 - `styles`: A list of style content strings to inline in the rendered page
+- `render_title`: Whether to render the title section on the page, `not gfm` by default

 #### supported_extensions